particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 This provides your team with the tools you need to roll out an OTA update quickly without putting devices in your fleet at risk being interrupted during a critical activity.

+Immediate firmware releases are only available to enterprise-level products.

 ## Single Device OTA